KylieX2008: Critical reception

 The tour received excellent reviews from many critics throughout the UK and Europe.
 Many called it Minogue's best tour to date.
 The tour generally sold well throughout Europe and has been seen as a major success.
 Due to large public demand, several additional dates were slowly added since the tour announcement.
 Tickets for the original eight shows of the UK leg sold-out in just thirty minutes, and Minogue went on to sell tickets for more than twenty-five shows in England, Scotland, and Northern Ireland.
 The six shows at the Manchester Evening News Arena made Minogue the all-time most-featured artist at the venue.
 The UK leg of the tour grossed over US$26,000,000, with Minogue performing to around 300,000 spectators in total.

 Broadcasts and recordings

-KylieX2008 premiered on 4 Music in late August 2008.
+KylieX2008 premiered on the launch night of 4Music channel in 15 August 2008.
 The concert was one of the first broadcast on the new station.
 It was later shown on Channel 4.
 In October 2008, it was revealed that FremantleMedia would release a DVD entitled KylieX2008.
 The disc features the full length concert along with a photo gallery and screen projections.
 It was released in the United Kingdom and Australia on 1 December 2008.
 A later release on Blu-ray followed.